johnpaulada/lynda-downloader/README.md

 # Lynda Downloader
 Download videos from `lynda.com` with Python.

 **Note: This might be unstable.
-I built this for my own use but decided to open source it.**
+I built this for my own use but decided to open source it.
+Hope it works for you :sweat_smile:**

 [![forthebadge](http://forthebadge.com/images/badges/made-with-python.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)